MirceaStefanescu/Portofolio/README.md

 - `Observability - New Relic & Prometheus` - production-grade observability stack with OpenTelemetry, Prometheus, Grafana, and New Relic across multi-cloud Kubernetes.
 - `Cloud-Native E-Commerce Platform` - microservices on Kubernetes with Kafka/RabbitMQ, Jenkins, Terraform, Grafana, and Kibana.
 - `DevSecOps Pipeline with SBOM & SLSA` - automated CI/CD pipeline with SBOMs, scanning, signing, and policy gates for supply-chain security.
-- `title CI/CD Pipeline Automation` - automated CI/CD pipeline for web apps with Jenkins, Docker, Terraform, Ansible, and Kubernetes.
+- `CI/CD Pipeline Automation` - automated CI/CD pipeline for web apps with Jenkins, Docker, Terraform, Ansible, and Kubernetes.